• Skip to primary navigation

 Pro Tips!

-• Don’t over mix the meat.
-They will become tough.
+• Don’t over mix the meat or the meatballs will become tough.

-• Using a small ice cream scoop to portion meatballs is a great way to make the meatballs a uniform size so they will cook evenly.
+• Using a small cookie scoop to portion meatballs is a great way to make the meatballs a uniform size so they will cook evenly.

 What Pellets Should be Used for Smoked Meatballs